Autostrada Biennale

-Autostrada Biennale is an international cultural exhibition hosted annually in Prizren, Kosovo.
+The Autostrada Biennale is an international cultural exhibition hosted biennially in Prizren, Kosovo.
 The first edition was held in 2017, with subsequent editions in 2019, 2021, 2023 and 2025.
-The first Kosovar to curate an edition was Erzen Shkololli (sq) in 2025.
+The first Kosovar to curate an edition was Erzen Shkololli in 2025.
 Artists who have featured across the editions include Libia Castro & Olafur Olafsson, Nathan Coley, Agnes Denes, Alban Muja, and others.
 The 2023 exhibition was recognised as one of the "ten best exhibitions in Europe" by FRIEZE magazine.
 In March 2025 the biennale signed a formal agreement with the Regional Center for Cultural Heritage to support the revitalisation and internationalisation of Prizren's cultural heritage.

 Background

 Founded by Vatra Abrashi, Leutrim Fishekqiu and Bariş Karamuç, the biennale has its origins in Prizren in 2014, when recognition of the need for greater cultural exchange in the region was made.
 The name "Autostrada" was chosen a commentary on the fact that Prizren lies between the existing biennales of Venice and Istanbul.

 The first edition debuted in 2017 in Prizren, building on the success of the city's documentary festival.
 Key artists in this first edition were Valentina Bonizzi, Chang Chien-Chi, Libia Castro & Olafur Olafsson, Rena Rädle & Vladan Jeremic, Yang Shun-Fa and Alketa Xhafa.
 As part of the biennale, rooms in private homes across the city were converted into temporary gallery spaces.
 The 2021 edition focussed on the impact of the COVID-19 pandemic on society.
 It was also the first to extend beyond Prizren, to locations in Peja and Pristina.

 In 2023 the former NATO base of KFOR in Prizen, which was a base of the Kosovo Peacekeeping Force, was added to the biennale's exhibition spaces.
 By 2025, this had developed to Hangar I, Hangar II, the Open Theatre and Artist Residency Space.
 The fifth edition in 2025 increased its programming from two months to three.
 It was also the first edition to be curated by a Kosovar, Erzen Shkololli (sq).
 The 2025 installation Circulations by Tamara Grčić (de) used glass bottles to comment upon climate and sustainability, by recreating ocean currents.
 Other key works included I don't have another land by Nathan Coley and I wish for your wish by Rivane Neuenschwander.